 Factors affecting temperature:

-- Altitude - getting colder as the land gets higher
+- Altitude - getting colder as you go higher up

 - North-facing slopes in the southern hemisphere and south-facing slopes in the northern hemisphere receive more sunlight than the opposite slopes and are warmer

 - Wind - generally makes the air feel cooler

 The movement of air around the earth from high pressure to low pressure is what brings about winds.
 The direction given for the wind refers to the direction from which it comes.
 For example, a westerly wind is blowing from the west towards the east.

 Measurements of wind strength are made at 10 metres (33 feet) above the ground.
 A specified height has to be used so that all the measurements taken across the world can be compared and because at ground level there are lots of obstacles like trees and buildings that can cause the wind to get stronger or weaker.